MicrosoftDocs/power-automate-docs/articles/minit/statistics.md

 ---
-title: Statistics overview (preview)
+title: Statistics overview
-description: Get an overview of the properties of the process undergoing analysis in the Minit desktop application in process advisor.
+description: Get an overview of the properties of the process undergoing analysis in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka